-8.2 Header files
+9.2 Header files

 Header files that must be installed are specified by the HEADERS family of variables.
-Headers can be installed in includedir, oldincludedir, pkgincludedir or any other directory you may have defined (see Section 2.3 [Uniform], page 3).
-For instance, include_HEADERS = foo.h bar/bar.h will install the two files as \$(includedir)/foo.h and \$(includedir)/bar.h.
+Headers can be installed in includedir, oldincludedir, pkgincludedir or any other directory you may have defined (see Section 3.3 [Uniform], page 19).
+For instance, will install the two files as \$(includedir)/foo.h and \$(includedir)/bar.h.